Chicago Bulls: 1984–90: Rise of Jordan

 In the 1987 draft, to address their lack of depth, Krause selected center Olden Polynice eighth overall and power forward Horace Grant 10th overall, then sent Polynice to Seattle in a draft-day trade for the fifth selection, small forward Scottie Pippen.
 With Paxson and Jordan in the backcourt, Brad Sellers and Oakley at the forward spots, Corzine anchoring center, and rookies Pippen and Grant coming off the bench, the Bulls won 50 games and advanced to the Eastern Conference semifinals, where they were beaten by the eventual Eastern Conference Champions Detroit Pistons in five games.
 For his efforts, Jordan was named NBA Most Valuable Player, an award he would win four more times over his career.
 The 1987–88 season would also mark the start of the Pistons-Bulls rivalry which was formed from 1988 to 1991.

 The 1988–89 season marked a second straight year of major off-season moves.
-Power forward Charles Oakley, who had led the league in total rebounds in both 1987 and 1988, was traded on the eve of the 1988 NBA draft to the New York Knicks along with a first-round draft pick used by the Knicks to select Rod Strickland for center Bill Cartwright and a first-round pick, which the Bulls used to obtain center Will Perdue.
+Oakley, who had led the league in total rebounds in both 1987 and 1988, was traded on the eve of the 1988 NBA draft to the New York Knicks along with a first-round draft pick used by the Knicks to select Rod Strickland for center Bill Cartwright and a first-round pick, which the Bulls used to obtain center Will Perdue.
 In addition, the Bulls acquired three-point shooter Craig Hodges from Phoenix.
 The new starting lineup of Paxson, Jordan, Pippen, Grant, and Cartwright took some time to mesh, winning fewer games than the previous season, but made it all the way to the Eastern Conference Finals, where they were defeated in six games by the NBA champion Pistons.

-In 1989–90, Jordan led the league in scoring for the fourth straight season and was joined on the all-star squad for the first time by Pippen.
+1989–90 saw Jordan lead the league in scoring for the fourth straight season and Pippen being named an All-Star alongside him.
 There was also a major change during the off-season, where head coach Doug Collins was replaced by assistant coach Phil Jackson.
 The Bulls also picked up rookie center Stacey King and rookie point guard B. J. Armstrong in the 1989 draft.
 With these additional players and the previous year's starting five, the Bulls again made it to the Conference Finals and pushed the Pistons to seven games before being eliminated for the third straight year, the Pistons going on to repeat as NBA champions.